NizarMazlan/Codeine/README.md

 * negeriData.csv

 ## Rpubs
-- To see the slide presentation just click the link below:
+- To see the slide presentation just click the link:
 [Rpres](https://rpubs.com/assalik/Codeine)
-- To see the Codeine RShiny app just click the link below:
+- To see the Codeine RShiny app just click the link:
 [CodeineApp](https://assalik.shinyapps.io/Codeine/)

 ### Resources